 How To Teach Letter Recognition:

-If you are teaching letter recognition to your pre-readers, you may need these tips and strategies.
+If you are teaching letter recognition to your pre-readers, check out these tips and strategies.

 Letter Recognition: How to Teach the ABC’s